unparalleled-js/docs-1/docs/workbot/modals.md

         <tr>
             <td>Close button label</td>
             <td>
-                Label of the submit button.
+                Label of the close button.
 Up to 24 characters only.
             </td>
         </tr>
         <tr>